masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 *claim verification workflow*

-Whenever a verifier receives a data object, one needs to proceed the following steps successfully to verify the validity of that data object.
+Whenever a verifier receives a signed data object, one needs to proceed the following steps successfully to verify the validity of this data.

 1. decode the signature token.
 2. verify the validity of that token.
-3. check if the signature creator account is the same as the creator account specified inside the data object.
+3. check if the signature creator account is the same as the creator account specified in the signed data.
-4. check the data object (optional)
+4. check the signed data (optional)
 5. collect the data fields of the creator account (based on the attestation context).
 6. check the formal validity of the data fields.
 7. check the attested account data fields (optional)
-8. check if the attested account is the data object creator account
+8. check if the attested account is the signed data creator account
-    1. if it's the data object creator account
+    1. if it's the signed data creator account
         1. check if the attested account is in state active.
         2. continue with 9.
-    2. if it's not the data object creator account
+    2. if it's not the signed data creator account
         1. follow the deprecation path until an attested account is found that is not deprecated.
             1. collect the concatenated data fields of the referenced attested account (based on the attestation context and redirect account).
             2. check the formal validity of the data fields.